 As I kept searching for a cure for my pain, I came across some information on umbilical hernias.
-Although I was aware of my postnatal umbilical hernia, I wasn’t convinced it was the source of my pain.
+Although I knew I had an umbilical hernia, I wasn’t convinced it was the source of my pain.

-However, as I read more about umbilical hernias and as I tried more and more exercises that failed to help me feel better, I started to wonder if my umbilical hernia was the root of all my hip and pelvic pain.
+But, as I read more and more and as I tried more and more exercises that failed to help me feel better, I started to wonder if my umbilical hernia was the root of all my hip and pelvic pain.

 Do you want to learn more about umbilical hernias?
 Download your FREE copy of “The Beginner’s Guide to Umbilical Hernia Repair.”